samwilson0745/impact-graph/README.md

        length(path) AS hops
 ```

-### 5. Shared-database risk — `GET /api/services/:id/shared-database-risk`
+### 5. Shared-database risk, `GET /api/services/:id/shared-database-risk`

 Services with **no** direct `DEPENDS_ON` edge to the deploying service, but
-that read or write a database it also touches — a schema change or bad
+that read or write a database it also touches, a schema change or bad
 migration can break them even though the dependency graph shows nothing
 connecting them: